Help2Pay Review

 Recommendation

 Use Help2Pay if your operator is targeting Southeast Asian players, your stack is already structured offshore (Curacao, Vanuatu, Belize, BVI gambling licensing or equivalent forex broker licensing), and your compliance model accommodates a BVI-registered PSP.
 In that profile this is a credible regional specialist.
-Skip Help2Pay if you operate under MGA, UKGC, Gibraltar, Spain or US-state regulated licensing — the licensing posture will not survive a compliance review and the operational risk of brand-impersonation and unlicensed-operation forum coverage is not worth the deposit conversion gain.
+Skip Help2Pay if you operate under MGA, UKGC, Gibraltar, Spain or US-state regulated licensing, because the licensing posture will not survive a compliance review and the operational risk of brand-impersonation and unlicensed-operation forum coverage is not worth the deposit conversion gain.
 For tier-1 regulated operators wanting comparable ASEAN reach with a stronger licensing wrapper, the right shortlist is 2C2P (MAS-licensed, seven ASEAN markets, card plus local), Razer Merchant Services / MOLPay (Malaysia-led APAC card and local) or Nuvei (720+ methods including ASEAN local through licensed local partnerships).
 Updated May 2026.

 Pros